The Valiant Ones

-The Valiant Ones (忠烈圖 (Zhong lie tu), lit.
-Portraits of Valor or lit.
-Portrait of the Loyal Martyrs) is a 1975 wuxia film written and directed by King Hu.
-A Taiwanese-Hong Kong co-production, the film portrays a Ming-era conflict between Chinese officials and Japanese pirates mediated by a husband-and-wife martial arts duo.
+The Valiant Ones, or lit.
+'Portrait of the Loyal Martyrs', is a 1975 Hong Kong wuxia film written, directed, and produced by King Hu.
+Produced and distributed by Golden Harvest, it starred Roy Chiao, Pai Ying, Hsu Feng, Han Ying-chieh and Sammo Hung, who was also the action choreographer.
+It portrays a 16th-century conflict between Chinese officials and the wokou mediated by a husband-and-wife duo.

 Synopsis

-Facing threats from Japanese pirates along China's southern coast, Chinese Ming dynasty officials recruit a husband-and-wife martial arts duo to fight their adversaries.
+The film is set in 16th-century China during the Ming dynasty.
+Facing threats from the wokou along the southern coast, Chinese officials recruit a husband-and-wife duo to fight their adversaries.